kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 - Does "in-process" mean it can only handle small data?
 (No!)
 - What do I do if my application requires a DBMS server?

-My goal in this post is to answer these questions and help developers understand where in-process DBMSs fit in contrast to traditional client-server architectures.
+My goal in this post is to answer these questions and help developers understand where in-process DBMSs fit in contrast to traditional client-server ones.

 ## In-process vs client-server is a deployment feature
 The most important takeaway from this post is this: the difference between in-process and client-server DBMSs is primarily about **deployment**.